allan-lafrance/zeno-paradoxes/README.md

 ### The Arrow Paradox
-This paradox examines how an archer can reach a target by continuously dividing the remaining distance by two at each step.
-The script models this process using an Archer class that advances toward the target while halving the distance at each step.

 This Python code simulates an archery scenario where an archer named "Arrow" shoots an arrow towards a target.
 The code defines a class: